 NMSDC and Cargill are launching a new program to advance agricultural supply chain access for Black farmers.
 According to McKinsey & Company, today just 1.4% of farmers identify as Black or mixed race compared with about 14% a century ago.
 Furthermore, these farmers represent less than 0.5% of total U.S. farm sales.
 Perhaps, even more disturbing, Black farmers operate at 70% of US peer-level farm revenue.
 Because of this extreme inequity in the U.S. agricultural industry and thanks to the support from Cargill, we’ve launched the Black Farmers Equity Initiative.
 This collaborative initiative aims to create a pathway for emerging Black farmers to achieve parity in the agriculture industry with learning solutions, certification, lending, networking, and new contracts.

 The program consists of two elements: a learning program and strategic business support.
-Apply for the program today!
+Express interest in the program for the next cohort.

 Program participants complete an eight-week learning curriculum focused on growing their capacity to take on major national contracts with corporate members.
 Topics covered in this program include: